Lot 96

 Description

-By family repute attributed to Gerard Irvine Davys (1879-1967), army medic and amateur photographer on the Younghusband Expedition, and thence by descent to the current owner.
+Attributed by family repute to Gerard Irvine Davys (1879-1967), army medic on the Younghusband Expedition.
+Thence by descent to the present owner.

 Footnote